Ruben M. Benjamin House

 The Ruben M. Benjamin House is a house in Bloomington, Illinois.
 It is a two-story rectangular building, styled in the Classical Revival architectural motif.
-It was built in 1856 John L. Routt, who would become the first governor of Colorado.
+It was built in 1856 by John L. Routt, who would become the first governor of Colorado.
 Ruben M. Benjamin, an attorney known for litigation relating to railroad regulation, lived in the home for more than 60 years.
 The United States National Register of Historic Places added the Ruben M. Benjamin House in August 1978.

 History

 The home was constructed in 1856 by John L. Routt.
 It is the only home in Bloomington that can be definitively attributed to Routt.
 The rectangular two-story house was built for lawyer and Bloomington resident Ruben M. Benjamin.
 Benjamin was a prominent attorney who represented the people in The People vs. Chicago and Alton Railroad as well as helped to develop the famed Granger cases.
 The railroad case was widely considered a benchmark ruling that allowed the government to regulate private enterprises.